 The people of Latin America from independence to the present, focusing on race, sex and power.
+[Applicable to the Global Studies and Womens Studies Concentrations.]

-HI-215 History of American Thought LASC Categories: TLC, USW, DAC, WAC or EN-250 texts.
-Cross-listed with Women's Studies.
+HI-215 History of American Thought

-Prerequisites: HI-111 or HI-112 and EN-102, EN-202
+LASC Categories: TLC, USW, DAC, WAC

-Explores the history of ideas in the United States, including major intellectual movements, thinkers, and
+Prerequisites: HI-111 or HI-112 and EN-102 or EN-202 Explores the history of ideas in the United States, including major intellectual movements, thinkers, and texts.
+[Applicable to the Womens Studies